 The US Justice Department and the Department of Homeland Security released a joint report stating that foreign influence had no material impact on the 2018 midterm elections.
 We have Increased awareness by the general public and intensified scrutiny by the US government to thank for these results.

 Stick with me, because this story is a bit technical.
 Firefox is going to be rolling out some behind the scenes changes to further cement its place as the most secure browser.
 In the coming months, Firefox will have a feature called Site Isolation.
-This means when a website opens another site on the same page, known as frame, Firefox will place the other site into its own boxed in Memory is a blanket term that can mean either RAM or Hard Dr...
-More space.
+This means when a website opens another site on the same page, known as frame, Firefox will place the other site into its own boxed in memory space.
 For instance, you could be using a site you completely trust, but it shares weather data from a different website.
 The weather site may have been compromised allowing remote attackers, in turn, to compromise your system.
-Firefox will soon separate and isolate that site by placing into its own unique Memory is a blanket term that can mean either RAM or Hard Dr...
-More space protecting the rest of your device.
+Firefox will soon separate and isolate that site by placing into its own unique memory space protecting the rest of your device.

 Last summer, Verizon reportedly throttled the unlimited data of Santa Clara County California’s firefighters hampering first responder’s response.
 Upon hearing this, the Texas legislature has brought a bill that will make it illegal for telecom companies to throttle data in disaster areas.
 This is wonderful news because a state level bill doesn’t rely on the FCC to enforce it, because the FCC was gutted when Net Neutrality was repealed in 2017.